 Cheque payments

-Cheques or orders for payment in accordance in accordance with a resolution or delegated decision shall be signed by [two members]{and countersigned by the Clerk}.
+Cheques or orders for payment in accordance in accordance with a resolution or delegated decision shall be signed by two members{and / or countersigned by the Clerk who is signatory.

 A signatory having a family or business relationship with the beneficiary of a payment shall not, under normal circumstances, be a signatory to that payment.